Truly Shattuck: Early life

-Truly Shattuck was born at San Miguel, San Luis Obispo County, California in an adobe house adjoining the historic Mission San Miguel Arcángel.
+Truly Shattuck was born in San Miguel, San Luis Obispo County, California in an adobe house adjoining the historic Mission San Miguel Arcángel.
 Her birth name was said to be Clarice Etrulia de Burchards (or Burcharde).
 Shattuck was the surname of her stepfather, and her mother was Jane Shattuck.

 In 1893 Jane Shattuck murdered Harry Poole, her daughter's boyfriend, after he refused to commit to marriage after the couple spent the night together.
 Shattuck's mother was originally convicted of first degree murder, but was later released after winning a temporary insanity appeal.
 At the time Shattuck was a chorus girl at the Tivoli Opera House in San Francisco and as a result of the national exposure generated by Poole's murder, her career began to take seed.